Travel Insurance for Costa Rica

 Risk & Crime

 Costa Rica is a safe tourist destination and one of the safest countries to visit in Central America.
 No trip is without risk though, so the savvy traveler should plan ahead and stay sharp while abroad.
 Simple safety tips like not walking alone at night, being cautious not to flash your money or valuables, and avoiding situations in which you can be singled out as a tourist will help you blend in and stay safe.
+You'll also want to check applicable travel advisories and plan accordingly.

 Before you leave for your trip, there are precautions you can take to ensure everything goes as smoothly as possible.
 According to the U.S. State Department the Zika virus, Dengue, Chikungunya and to a lesser extent, malaria are all diseases travelers should be aware of while visiting Costa Rica.
-These diseases are all spread via mosquito bites, so use insect repellent and wear long sleeve when possible.
+These diseases are all spread via mosquito bites, so use insect repellent and wear long sleeves when possible.
 Pack plenty of insect repellent as it is very expensive in Costa Rica.
 So if travelers are wondering “do I need vaccinations for Costa Rica” the answer is likely yes, but it depends on which portion of the country you plan to visit.
 The Centers for Disease Control recommends that all travelers be up to date on routine vaccinations, and consider additional immunizations and medications depending on your itinerary.

 Popular Destinations & Tourist Attractions in Costa Rica